TudorEsan/Maze/README.md

 # Maze
 A maze solver made with python.
 You can solve the maze using lee algorithm or by using A*.

-This app shows how this two algorithms work.
+This app shows how the two algorithms work.
 (Each jump to left, right, top, bottom, or any of the diagonals has the same distance)

 ## How to use it?